TonyAssi/ImSim/README.md

 [0.17519, -0.33182, -0.11692...
 1.08443, -0.22943, 1.06595]
 ```
 The embeddings will be computed and then saved into a .csv file inside the candidate image folder.
 The embeddings will only be computed the first time a query is made.
 The subsequent queries will load the embeddings from the .csv file so it'll be much faster.

+The computer vision model generating the embeddings is the famous [google/vit-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224) model.
+It is a great general purpose encoder model.
+In theory you could use a vision model fine-tuned on your dataset, but I have found this model works as good if not better fine-tuned models.

+After the candidate images, the query image embeddings are computed.
+We then use a handy [get_nearest_examples()](https://huggingface.co/docs/datasets/v2.16.1/en/package_reference/main_classes#datasets.Dataset.get_nearest_examples) function built into 🤗 Datasets which will look for most similar embeddings and return the correspondings images.